Why the FDIC was established

 You can keep up to $250,000 in an individually owned account in one bank and qualify for insurance.
 But if you were to have more than that amount in one bank in an individually owned account, you would not be insured above the $250,000 limit.
 To have FDIC insurance for the total amount, you would have to split your deposit among two or more banks.

-However, for example, a husband and wife could each have an individually owned account of up to $250,000 in one bank, so that in total they would be insured up to $500,000.
-Even that amount could be exceeded if other family members have individually owned accounts in the same bank, with each covered up to $250,000.
+However, for example, a husband and wife could each have an individually owned single account of up to $250,000 in one bank, so that in total they would be insured up to $500,000.
+Even that amount could be exceeded if it is held in a different ownership category, such as a common joint account, and again each would covered as a co-owner up to $250,000 (also to a total of $500,000).

 Different account ownership at one bank

-You may also exceed the $250,000 limit in one bank and still meet FDIC guidelines if you have other accounts that are in different types ofaccount ownership forms, listed above, such as joint accounts or certain retirement accounts.
+You may also exceed the $250,000 limit in one bank and still meet FDIC guidelines if you have other accounts that are in different account ownership forms, listed above, such as joint accounts or certain retirement accounts.

 Rest assured that any Certificate of Deposit listed on www.BestCashCow.com is FDIC insured.
 Going to BestCashCow.com will help you get find the CD with the highest interest rate and the FDIC insurance coverage you need, as long as you follow the guidelines.